Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 It is also one of the top Liege tourist attractions.

-Unsuspectingly you’ll just turn at the corner and then you end up standing in front of an ENORMOUS staircase!
+Unsuspectingly you’ll just turn at the corner and then end up standing in front of an ENORMOUS staircase!
 With 374 steps, to be precise.

 The versions of its origins defer, and everyone is eager to share the story.